 Do you feel lost when trying to begin your college search?
 Does the idea of narrowing down the colleges and universities you are considering into a manageable list seem overwhelming?
-Well, you are not alone.
+You're not alone.
 You should start by asking yourself, “What is most important to me as I begin to search for the right school?”
 Then take a deep breath and dive right in.
 Here, we break down the most important aspects of your college search

 Your high school years

 The best preparation for your college career is to do your best academic work throughout high school and take advantage of activities that are meaningful to you.
 Don’t make the mistake of thinking the whole point of high school is figuring out where you will go to college.
 Your high school years are a very important part of your intellectual and personal development, and spending too much time focusing solely on which college you will attend will minimize how much you get out of that formative time.
 Also remember that high school is a four-year experience and colleges expect you to maintain an appropriately challenging schedule and achieve your best possible grades through senior year.
 If you spend senior year fixated on the college search without balancing your high school responsibilities, you may hurt your chances for admission.
 Colleges and universities pay careful attention to your senior year performance, and even if you are admitted through an Early Action or Early Decision plan, admission counselors will check mid-year and final grades to ensure your performance remained consistent even after an offer of admission.